siddhipra2804-a11y/habit_tracker/product_backlog.md

 ### Title: Visualize completed habits
 ### Description: As a user, I want to see a chart of my completed habits for each day of the week so that I can quickly identify trends in my progress.
 ### Priority: High

-## 8. Add Habits for notification

-### Title: Add habits for notifications
-### Description: As a user, I want to select specific habits to receive notifications for, so that I only get reminders for the habits I am actively working on.
-### Priority: High

 # 3) Profile Page